A tour of Mercurial: the basics¶

 One of the most popular front-ends for Mercurial is TortoiseHg.
 It provides a very nice graphical interface for Mercurial, but also allows you to access the command line interface.
 TortoiseHg can be found at http://tortoisehg.bitbucket.org/ and is available for Windows, Mac OS X and Linux.

-Atlassian SourceTree
+Atlassian SourceTree¶

 Another popular Mercurial front-end is Atlassian SourceTree, which provides a nice graphical interface and can be freely downloaded from https://www.sourcetreeapp.com/.
 Atlassian SourceTree is available for Windows and Mac OS X.

-Other choices
+Other choices¶

 The above only gives an overview of the most popular graphical interfaces for Mercurial.
 There are more such applications, and many editors, IDE's, review tools, continuous integration tools... have Mercurial integration as well.
 You can find an overview of these on the Mercurial wiki at https://www.mercurial-scm.org/wiki/OtherTools.

-Basic configuration
+Basic configuration¶

 Mercurial requires very little configuration.
 You can run quite a few commands without configuring anything.
 However, you need to configure at least your username if you wish to contribute yourself to a project that uses Mercurial.

 Mercurial has a number of ways to determine your username.
-The advised way for most users is through a file in your home directory called .hgrc, with a username entry, that will be used next.
-To see what the contents of this file should look like, refer to sec:tour-basic:username.
+The advised way for most users is through a file in your home directory called .hgrc

 Mercurial checks quite a few additional locations to determine what username to use.

-1. If you specify a -u or --user option to Mercurial commands that need a username, this will be used with highest priority.
+option to Mercurial commands that need a username, this will be used with highest priority. - If you have set the HGUSER environment variable, this is checked next.

-4. If you have set the EMAIL environment variable, this will be used next.
+file is next to be checked. - If you have set the EMAIL environment variable, this will be used next.

-5. Mercurial will query your system to find out your local user name and host name, and construct a username from these components.
+- Mercurial will query your system to find out your local user name and host name, and construct a username from these components.
 Since this often results in a username that is not very useful, it will print a warning if it has to do this.

 If all of these mechanisms fail, Mercurial will fail, printing an error message.
 In this case, it will not let you commit until you set up a username.

-You should think of the HGUSER environment variable and the -u option as ways to override Mercurial's default selection of username.
-For normal use, the simplest and most robust way to set a username for yourself is by creating a .hgrc file; see below for details.
+use, the simplest and most robust way to set a username for yourself is by creating a .hgrc

-Creating a Mercurial configuration file
+Creating a Mercurial configuration file¶

-To set a user name, use your favorite editor to create a file called .hgrc in your home directory.
-Mercurial will use this file to look up your personalised configuration settings.
-The initial contents of your .hgrc should look like this.
+To set a user name, use your favorite editor to create a file called .hgrc

 # This is a Mercurial configuration file.